docusign/code-examples-powershell/README.md

 ## Installation
-**Note:** If you downloaded this code using Quickstart from the DocuSign Developer Center, skip to Running the examples, the next step has been automatically performed for you.
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip to [Running the examples](#running-the-examples).
+The next step has been automatically performed for you.**
 Download or clone this repository to your workstation.
 Open a PowerShell terminal window and navigate to this repo's folder.

 ## Collect your Integration information